django-cumulus/django-cumulus/README.rst

 django-cumulus
 ==============

-The aim of django-cumulus is to provide a set of tools to utilize Rackspace Cloud Files through Django.
-It currently includes a custom file storage class, CloudFilesStorage.
+The aim of django-cumulus is to provide a set of tools to utilize the python-swiftclient api through Django.
+It currently includes a custom file storage class, SwiftclientStorage.

 Documentation
 *************